overview

 Getting help

 If you are having problems with following these instructions, or with FoxFork in general, please contact us.
-You can .
+You can create a discussion on github.

 System requirements

-• OS: Linux and MacOS (If you are using windows, take a look at the )
+• OS: Linux and MacOS (If you are using windows, take a look at the Windows Guide)

 • Disk Space: 20GB